 Horse trainers are investigative and enterprising.
-Horse trainers tend to be predominantly investigative individuals, which means that they are quite inquisitive and curious people that often like to spend time alone with their thoughts.
+Horse trainers tend to be predominantly investigative, so they are quite interested people who often like to spend time alone with their thoughts.
 They also tend to be enterprising, which means that they are usually quite natural leaders who thrive at influencing and persuading others.
 2

 A horse trainer analyzes a horse’s behavior and uses this information to correct problems such as kicking, biting, dominance assertion, and head tossing.
 This could mean that trainers are bitten, kicked, or thrown off the horse.
 Trainers also assess other behaviors like nervousness, restlessness, and bolting.
 Trainers use different methods to get horses to respond to them such as giving them treats, or other forms of positive reinforcement when the horse does something well.
 To get the horses used to human contact, trainers will use their voice and physical contact.
 2

 Trainers observe a horse’s nutrition, feeding habits, and general health.
-They need to be able to identify if a horse needs to be seen by a veterinarian.
-Horse trainers also teach people how to interact with horses properly.
-They may teach jockeys how to manage and direct horses or teach owners how to properly handle and care for their horses.
+They need to identify if a horse needs to be seen by a veterinarian.
+Horse trainers also teach people how to interact with horses appropriately.
+They may teach jockeys how to manage and direct horses or teach owners how to handle and care for their horses correctly.
 2

 A few other horse trainer duties include:

 - Helping horses adapt to wearing riding equipment, like saddles and bridles

 - Analyzing horse behaviors and recognizing behavioral problems like kicking or biting

 - Rewarding horses when they follow commands